How to Start the Medical School Personal Statement

 4 | Allow Your Ideas to Evolve

-Don’t get discouraged if your initial ideas don’t end up in your personal statement.
-You have to start somewhere, and as you receive feedback and continue to refine and edit, the direction of your personal statement will likely evolve.
+Don’t get discouraged if your initial ideas don’t make it into your final personal statement.
+You have to start somewhere.
+As you write, receive feedback, and continue refining, the direction of your essay will naturally evolve—and that’s a good thing.

 Things to Do